-The agency provided me with a certified statement that there is 1 active credit card, and several fuel cards, etc.
+The agency provided me with a certified statement for all credit cards, fuel cards, etc.

 - B. Using the listing prepared by management, randomly select 5 cards, (or all cards if less than 5) that were used during the fiscal period.
 Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement).
 Obtain supporting documentation, and - i.
 Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) were reviewed and approved, in writing, (or electronically approved), by someone other than the authorized card holder (those instances requiring such approval that may constrain the legal authority of certain public officials, such as the major of a Lawrason Act municipality, should not be reported); and. - ii.
 Observe that finance charges and late fees were not assessed on the selected statements.